 You can add background images to each camera angle in Blockbench.
 On orthographic camera angles, the background can be used as a blueprint for the model.
-To add a new background, use the menu View > Background > Add Background.
-To change it, use the toolbar in the bottom right corner of the preview window.
+To add a new background, right click in the preview and choose “Load Background”.
+After loading a background, right click again to position or remove the background.

 Why does my texture not show up in the UV editor?

 Make sure that you are loading textures from your hard drive.
 Loading textures from servers or usb drives can cause problems.